 In August-September 2022 I spent four weeks at Alliance française Paris learning French.
 Overall, Alliance française is a solid choice for studying French in Paris.
 Read on for more tips on finding French courses in Paris.

 Originally I didn’t want to do a French course in Paris.
 Like any big city, it can be expensive, crowded, and stressful, and finding accommodation is a challenge.

 But after spending time in Paris before and after my French studies in Montpellier in early 2022, I fell in love with the city and wanted to do an extended stay.

-Paris is undoubtedly expensive.
 If cost is an issue, consider French courses in other places rich in charm and history like Montpellier, Lyon, or Bordeaux.
-These smaller cities are cheaper for course fees and accommodation, and you can bookend your studies with time in Paris at the beginning and end.
+These smaller cities are cheaper for course fees and accommodation.
+You can still bookend your studies with time in Paris at the beginning and end.

 If you’re in love with Paris like I am, though, read on.

 Both August and September are great months to be in Paris.
 While temperatures are high in August (especially during the heat waves of recent years) and tourist sights are crowded, Paris is empty of its residents, who are mostly on vacation.
 Many shops and restaurants are shuttered.
 In my residential area, I really enjoyed the peaceful and deserted streets!